mgfreshour/lobbyists-of-ludicrousville/lobbyists-of-ludicrousville.md

 ***Examples***
 1. Committee of Buying Stuff and Extreme Retribution (Finance & Defense) - Money/Gun
-1. Committee of Eavesdropping and Nifty New Gadgets (Intelligence & Technology) Trenchcoat & Hat/Computer Monitor
+1. Committee of Eavesdropping and Reading Well (Intelligence & Education) Trenchcoat & Hat/Computer Monitor
 1. Committee of Growing Growing Stuff and Getting Around (Transportation & Environment) - Car/Leaf

 Each Party resource has 3 spaces that cost the same.